BleachDev/BleachHack/README.md

 ### For normal people

 Download [fabric for minecraft 1.16/1.17](https://fabricmc.net/use/).
-Download the latest version of BleachHack for your Minecraft version [from the releases section](https://github.com/BleachDrinker420/BleachHack/releases).
+Download the latest version of BleachHack for your Minecraft version [from the website](https://bleachhack.github.io/).

 On Windows: Type %appdata% into the Windows search bar; open the folder that comes up and then open '.minecraft'.